Logo

 Alfred Hugenberg's rotund build and short stature together with his handlebar mustache, brush-cut hairstyle and the Wilhelmine way of dressing with a high collar made him resemble a hamster, giving him a nickname that he hated; more broadly, the nickname suggested that he was not being taken as seriously as he would have liked.

-The possibility of an alliance between the Nazis and the without the DVNP, which was openly discussed, led Alfred Hugenberg to condemn Hitler for using parliamentary methods.
+The possibility of an alliance between the Nazis and the Centre without the DNVP, which was openly discussed, led Alfred Hugenberg to condemn Hitler for using parliamentary methods.

-At Papen's request, Hindenburg dissolved the for new election rather allowing another government to be formed, and in the ensuring election campaign, Alfred Hugenberg took a strongly anti-Nazi line, portraying Hitler as irresponsible and dangerous.
+At Papen's request, Hindenburg dissolved the for new elections rather than allowing another government to be formed, and in the ensuing election campaign, Alfred Hugenberg took a strongly anti-Nazi line, portraying Hitler as irresponsible and dangerous.

-Alfred Hugenberg's party had experienced a growth in support at the November 1932 election at the expense of the Nazis.
+Alfred Hugenberg's party had experienced a growth in support in the November 1932 election at the expense of the Nazis.

 Alfred Hugenberg hoped to harness the Nazis for his own ends , and as such he dropped his attacks on them for the campaign for the March 1933 election.